Cuypers-Wim/squidpipe/README.md

-# vmp_sqb: a viral metagenomics pipeline for squidbase
+# squidpipe: a viral metagenomics pipeline for squidbase

 This repository contains a Nextflow pipeline for processing FASTQ files, running Kraken2 for taxonomic classification, extracting relevant reads, and performing mapping and coverage analysis.
 The pipeline is designed for multiplexed nanopore runs, specifically tailored for viral detection.